ankane/strong_migrations/README.md

 #### Bad

-ActiveRecord caches database columns at runtime, so if you drop a column, it can cause exceptions until your app reboots.
+Active Record caches database columns at runtime, so if you drop a column, it can cause exceptions until your app reboots.

 ```ruby
 class RemoveSomeColumnFromUsers < ActiveRecord::Migration[6.0]